Sati (Hindu goddess): Rebirth

 A depressed Shiva returned to his ascetic world while Sati was reborn as Parvati, daughter of Himavat, king of the mountains and personification of the Himalayas, and his wife, Mena.
 Himavat appreciated Shiva ardently.
 Consequently, Parvati like Sati, won Shiva over by her penance and married him.

 Legacy and worship

 The legend of Daksha Yajna and Sati's self-immolation had immense significance in shaping the ancient Sanskrit literature and even had impact on the culture of India.
-It led to the development of the concept of Shakti Peethas and there by strengthening Shaktism.
+It led to the development of the concept of Shakta pithas and there by strengthening Shaktism.
 Many stories in Puranas took the Daksha yajna as the reason for its origin.
 It is an important incident in Shaivism resulting in the emergence of goddess Parvati in the place of Sati and making Shiva a grihastashrami (house holder) leading to the origin of Ganesha and Kartikeya.

-Kottiyoor Vysakha Mahotsavam, a 27‑day yagnja ceremony, conducted in the serene hilly jungle location in North Kerala yearly commemorating the Daksha Yaga.
-It is believed that Sati Devi self immolated in this location and apparently this is the location of Daksha Yaga.
-The pooja and rituals were classified by Shri Sankaracharya.
+There are very few shrines in India dedicated to Sati Devi, and Kottiyoor is one of them.The ancient Kottiyoor temple in Kottiyoor, Kannur, Kerala, is one of the only places in India where Goddess Sati is worshiped as she is.
+Next to temple's swayambhu linga is the Ammarakallu(അമ്മാറക്കല്ല്), a raised platform with a natural rock structure surrounded by a circular stone boundary, with a brass lamp placed under a traditional palm leaf umbrella.
+It is believed to be where the goddess immolated herself during the Daksha Yaga.
+During the shiveli(a temple ritual consisting of “offering food to the members of the [deity's] retinue"), the goddess's thidambu (the decorated replica of the deity in a temple that is usually taken outside for the purposes like festivals and poojas) is taken to the Ammarakallu in a procession.
+The Goddess is also venerated during the famed Kottiyooor Vyshaka Mahotsavam.
+The Ammarakallu has also come to be associated with the Goddess Parvati, thereby representing both incarnations of the Goddess.